mrgaaron/docs/source/index.rst

 Example
 ~~~~~~~

-For your first device, create a thermostat with two sensors: temperature and humidity.
 If you haven't done so already,
 `create a free trial account <https://app.tempoiq.com/accounts/trial/>`_.

+For your first device, create a thermostat device with two sensors:
+temperature and humidity.
+The device key is the main identifier for
+the device.
+It can be anything you'd like, as long as it's unique.
+Sensor
+keys just need to be unique within their device.

 Like most TempoIQ functions, you can create a device via the
 `web UI <https://app.tempoiq.com/devices/create/>`_ or the API.